Bestbynature/introduction-to-github/README.md

   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->

+This is my way of adding my own lines into this documen

+It has nothing to do with the actual documentation it self.

+I am just playing around to master some git commands

+and to also check te commands that work best with emacs.

+I need to master skills like deleting, copying, pasting, and amending commit messages

+These are just few of the items i need to do.

+to be deleted
+item 1
+item2

+item3
+After the locking procedure, i typed s and we move

+This has been copiedgg

+skcbkkjsbcskjcbskjbcskjbskcb
+jcjvvvj
+jfjhhjjhgjgjh
+jhfvjhfvhjjjjh
+kjfhjgfhjghjgjhghj
+jfjhfjhfjhhvjh

+ from the previous file

 # Introduction to GitHub

 _Get started using GitHub in less than an hour._